 Alright, let’s get a bit science-y for a sec.
 Corrosion’s like a tiny power plant on the metal’s surface.
 For steel, iron teams up with oxygen and water to make rust.
 Electrons zip from one spot (where the metal’s losing bits) to another (where oxygen’s grabbing them), and something like saltwater keeps the party going.
 It’s slow, but it keeps eating away.

 In the ocean, salt’s chloride ions kick it into overdrive, busting through defenses.
 I found a study on shipwrecks that said even when oxygen’s scarce, bacteria can jump in, making stinky hydrogen sulfide to keep the decay rolling.
-Aluminum’s different—it gets these little pits that dig deeper over time, not a big rusty mess.

 So, how long does sheet metal actually last?
 Let’s sketch out some scenarios.